mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

         return ms.Tensor(1, dtype=ms.int32)

 ms.set_context(mode=ms.GRAPH_MODE)

 net = Net()
 print(net())
 ```

-Output the result:

 ```text
 1
 ```

 The above example uses the interface of Tensor class to create a Tensor.
-In some cases, it may be necessary to create a Tensor at runtime.
-In this case, you can use either the aforementioned ms.Tensor interface or the [tensor function interface](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.tensor.html#mindspore.tensor)to create a Tensor.
+In some cases, it may be necessary to create a runtime 'Tensor', that is, the 'Tensor' data that cannot get the value at compile time, in which case you can use the above class 'ms.Tensor' interface to create 'Tensor', or [tensor function interface](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.tensor.html#mindspore.tensor)to create a Tensor.
 The code example is shown below.

 ```python
 import mindspore as ms